neoaksa/DBS/1. Concurrency/Readme.md

 **3. Analyze the differences in elapsed time between Program A and Program B.  Is there a significant difference?
 Explain why or why not.**

-Program B is slower than Program A, since threads in program B are synchronized, they can’t access `counter` until the thread inside exits.
+Program B is significantly slower than Program A, since threads in program B are synchronized, they can’t access `counter` until the thread inside exits.
 However, the threads in program A, can access `counter` anytime.